In this post we’ll look at the supplements Rhonda takes currently.

 Rhonda notes that her multivitamin doesn’t contain Magnesium, therefore she adds it separately.

-135 mg is only around 38% of the NIH RDA (350 mg), as she aims to get the majority of magnesium from her diet.
+120 mg is only around 35% of the NIH RDA (350 mg), as she aims to get the majority of magnesium from her diet.

 However, for example with her mother, who doesn’t eat as many green vegetables, she encourages a larger supplemental dose.

-Rhonda describes getting adequate magnesium as a “long term investment”.
+Rhonda describes getting adequate magnesium as a “long-term investment”.

 Magnesium is a co-factor for over 300 enzymes in the body.
 Many of those enzymes have to do with energy production and energy utilization.
 So it makes sense you’d want it for preventing muscle cramps and things like that.
 But, Rhonda says, it’s also important for repairing damage to the body, because magnesium is very important for DNA repair enzymes.
 That’s not something that’s going to show up acutely like a muscle cramp.
-DNA damage is something you’ll never know about, so making sure you get enough magnesium is extremely important for the ageing process.
+DNA damage is something you’ll never know about, so making sure you get enough magnesium is extremely important for the aging process.

 Rhonda likes to emphasize that leafy green vegetables are a particularly good source of magnesium.
 This is because magnesium composes part of the chlorophyll molecule, the green pigment in plants that helps absorb light.
 So, if you see leafy green vegetables, you know you’ll be able to get some of the bound-up magnesium from it.
-Approximately 1/2 the US population are thought to be deficient in magnesium28Suboptimal magnesium status in the United States: are the health consequences underestimated? – Rosanoff et al. (2012)
+Approximately 1/2 the US population is thought to be deficient in magnesium20Suboptimal magnesium status in the United States: are the health consequences underestimated? – Rosanoff et al. (2012)

 Other foods high in magnesium include avocados, almonds, oats and peanut butter (see full list here).